Important information

 We do our best to give you outstanding care and service, and when you have concerns, we have many resources to assist you.
 Most concerns can be resolved quickly through a telephone call to Member Services.

-If your concern cannot be resolved to your satisfaction, we will notify you of your right to submit an appeal.
+If your concern cannot be resolved to your satisfaction, you have the right to submit an appeal on the outcome of a coverage decision.
+We handle all complaints and appeals according to state and federal guidelines.
 You or your authorized representative may submit comments, documents, records or other supporting information relating to the appeal that you would like us to review.

 Member Services will investigate your appeal; this includes a review of all the information you or your authorized representative provided, plan and claim information as appropriate.
 Generally, we will notify you of our decision within 30 days of receipt of your appeal request for a standard appeal (15 days for pre-service appeals).
 The review timeframe for a standard appeal can be extended, consistent with state and federal law if we give you advanced written notice.
 If your plan includes a shorter timeframe for a pre-service appeal we will respond as required.
 If your attending health care professional determines that the standard appeal timeframe could seriously jeopardize your life or health, we will expedite your appeal and notify you of our decision as soon as possible, but no later than 72 hours after we receive your appeal request.